Lowmac style well wagon.

 Good idea Mel - picture hanging loops?

-Thinking outside the (red) box? :rofl:
+Thinking outside the (red) box? :rolf:

-Too right mate - always thinking :clap:.
+Too right mate - always thinking :thumbup:.

 Originally I'd intended to attach the trucks to the pivot points with self tapping screws and washers to hold the truck in place while still allowing it to swivel, but that would have meant that the whole weight of the trucks with their metal wheels would have been taken by the glued joint on the pivots.
 It would never have lasted.
 So plan B was to have a small bolt passing right through the pivots with three different sized washers to hold the trucks.
 This meant the bolt heads were visible in the top deck of the wagon (which I didn't really want), but I should be able to hide them and at least they're really secure.